Phil Elverum: Music career

-Musical style
+Artistry and reception

 On the topic of his musical style, Elverum has said: "You can easily find out what my music sounds like.
 I will not try to describe it".
 He has, however, described the aesthetics of his music as an attempt to replicate "a dark presence in nature" found in shows such as Twin Peaks.
 Elverum's writing has been described as Lynchian.
 Erin Vanderhoof of Vanity Fair described Elverum's aesthetics as "acoustic...stripped-down and ponderous."
 Sam Lewis of The Skinny described it as "dreamlike, morbid and transcendent."
 Brea Acton noted that it "displays a fine balance between digital and analogue processes", with Elverum "drawing on digital techniques as a distancing mechanism as well as using it to enact intimacy."

 Elverum's music incorporates elements of ambient, folk, and black metal.
 Despite this, Elverum's music has also been said to elude an exact genre.
 His songs frequently "alternate and shift", "transitioning from beautifully delicate melodies to pounding, fuzzy riffs".
 They also frequently feature "skittering rhythms" and the "merging of drum machines".
 His lyrics have been described as "confessional", "sparse", "tersely poetic" and "conversational", his singing "speak-sing" and his storytelling "free-flowing."

 The Believer magazine described his work as "delicately sparse or layered and noisy, often in the same song.
 Lyrically, he focuses on memory, first-person storytelling, myth, naturalism, the everyday as sacred, and sense of place (in and out of Washington state)".
 Slate described it as "fairly subdued yet intense and solipsistic, with a kind of American transcendentalist aesthetic (Emerson, Thoreau, Whitman) combined with a distinctly Pacific Northwest naturalist mysticism."
 Todd Van Luling of HuffPost noted that despite Elverum's "noise experimentation", "the cores of the songs are still straightforwardly affecting."

-His style has been praised for its personal and grounded nature.
+Elverum's style has been praised for its personal and grounded nature.
 Rachel Laitman wrote: "The effectiveness of Elverum’s style reminds us about the injury, and profound misunderstanding, incurred when we put the form of expression called singing in a box."

-Legacy

 Under both The Microphones and Mount Eerie, "Elverum has been instrumental in shaping the landscape of current indie rock."
 Isabel Zacharias claimed that Elverum, "to a pocket of Pacific Northwesterners, is more folkloric deity than musician" with his releases under The Microphones propelling him to "indie-god status".